jbolcun1/Mentor-Project/README.md

 ``ruby app.rb``

-Finally, go to the URL of your app (‘This sinatra application is available at: *-4567.codio.io ‘) in a new tab.
+-Finally, go to the URL of your app (‘This sinatra application is available at: *-4567.codio.io ‘) in a new tab.

-If you wish to stop the web app, press Control + C in the terminal located in the other tab, the codio box.
+*If you wish to stop the web app, press Control + C in the terminal located in the other tab, the codio box.

 ## Example user accounts you can use